 2. See a variety of movement evaluating practitioners, Chiro, physio, massage.
 Get your tight spots evaluated and addressed properly – you aren’t special or perfect, we all have our tight spots.

 3. Use your body!
-Exercise, play sports, move frequently.
+Exercise, play and try stand up paddle board sports, move frequently.
 We can help 😉

 4. Respect your body – your health team can provide suggestions as to what you need to mobilize on your own, but experimentation and practice will reveal what you need to work on regularly as well.